-Swap the cold winter for Caribbean sunshine
+Swap the cold winter for a Caribbean cruise

-Though it wasn’t easy to narrow it down, we’ve chosen five of the Caribbean’s most laid-back islands for your perfect winter holiday.
+Though it wasn’t easy to narrow it down, we’ve chosen five of the Caribbean’s most laid-back islands for your perfect winter cruise holiday.
 Dig your toes into the powder-soft sands, listen to the gently lapping waves and soak up the warming sunshine – rum cocktail optional (but highly recommended)…

-At six miles long and just over a mile wide, Grand Turk in the Turks & Caicos Islands is a small but perfectly formed slice of paradise.
-Its beaches are postcard-pretty: sugary soft white sands fade into water so turquoise, it has to be seen to be believed.
 Governor’s Beach and Pillory Beach are two of the most popular beaches and well worth a visit (and a good, long stretch-out on the sand).
 Snorkelers and scuba divers are spoilt for choice in the surrounding seas – seahorses, stingrays and colourful coral reefs are all waiting to be discovered.
 The Gibbs Cay, Stingray and Beach shore experience takes in a boat ride, snorkel and time on the beach – the perfect way to while away the day.

 If you can tear yourself away from the beaches (and frankly, we don’t blame you if you can’t), visit Cockburn Town, Grand Turk’s main town.
 Stroll down Duke and Front streets and admire the 18th and 19th century Bermudian architecture.